oskarth/praxis/README.md

 *October 27, 2015.
 String search brute force in Clojure. ~20-30 min.
 A lot of incidential stuff with editor etc. Seems reasonably straightforward, logic-wise though.*

+*October 28, 2015.
+Print odd numbers between 1 and 99 in Clojure,
+ ~1m.
+Very tired and little time so I did this admittely too easy (but no such thing?) task.
+Mastered yes.
+More interesting in different languages though, given that it's mastered.*